CoNeS: Conditional neural fields with shift modulation for multi-sequence MRI translation: Methods

 \subsubsection{Shift modulation}

 By conditioning neural fields on varying latent codes across the coordinates, we can improve the representation capability of the network and better model the structure details \citep{xie2022neural,peng2020convolutional}.
 However, the number of parameters also increases with the spatial expansion of the neural fields, which may induce high computational costs and damage the performance due to over-fitting.
 This problem may become worse with larger input images.
 To compact the model while maintaining spatially varying neural fields, we propose to condition the neural network through feature-wise linear modulation (FiLM) \citep{perez2018film}.
 Instead of generating all parameters of the MLP per pixel, an affine transformation (scale and shift) is applied to every neuron of a single, global MLP.
-Thus, each layer of the one MLP can be denoted as:
+Thus, each layer of the one MLP can be denoted as: \begin{linenomath}

-where $\bm{w}_i$ and $\bm{b}_i$ are the trainable parameters shared by all coordinates, and $\bm{\alpha}_i(\bm{x})$ and $\bm{\beta}_i(\bm{x})$ are again generated by $H$.
-Note that $\bm{\alpha}_i(\bm{x})$ is now a diagonal matrix, and thus, we can obtain a modified neural field for each coordinate with fewer parameters.
-Research shows that by using shifts only, which is so-called shift modulation, we can achieve comparable results with half of the parameters \citep{dupont2022data}.
-Hence in practice, we split the parameters of the MLP into two parts: trainable weights and biases, and additional biases generated from $H$.
-The final formulation of each layer in the MLP is:
+\end{linenomath} where the weights and biases of the MLP are now replaced by trainable parameters $\bm{w}_i$ and $\bm{b}_i$ that are shared by all coordinates, and $\overline{\bm{\alpha}_i}(\bm{x})$ is an $n_{i+1} \times n_{i+1}$ matrix that performs scaling to the neurons of the i-th layer by left matrix multiplication.
+Thus, we can obtain a modified neural field for each coordinate with fewer parameters.
+Furthermore, research shows that by using shifts only, which is so-called shift modulation, we can achieve comparable results with half of the parameters \citep{dupont2022data}.
+In this case, $\overline{\bm{\alpha}_i}$ is an identity matrix and all latent codes are used as shift parameters: $\bm{z}_i(\bm{x}) = \bm{\beta}_i(\bm{x})$.
+In practice, we split the biases of the MLP into two parts: trainable biases $\bm{b}_i$ and biases $\bm{\beta}_i(\bm{x})$ generated by $H$: \begin{linenomath}

-where $\bm{\beta}_i$ equals to $\bm{z}_i$.
-The parameters of $H$ are optimized together with the MLP during training.
+\end{linenomath} The hypernetwork $H$ is optimized together with the MLP during training.
 In the experimental section, we will show by using shift modulation our model can achieve better performance at reduced complexity.